DavidWaumsley/NoScriptShow/content/blog/2024/learn9.md

 I say this because browser and (particularly mobile) device vendors have good reasons to want to offer a portable web experience that can respond to the environmental light, available battery life and what the user personally finds comfortable.
 These vendors have a powerful influence on the W3C working groups which recently has been giving us many new ways to work with a variety of user preferences.

-I can cover this better with Nathan when we do our planned podcast episode on the user preferences we can, or soon will be able to, honour using CSS.
+I can cover this better with Nathan when we do our planned chat episode on the user preferences we can, or soon will be able to, honour using CSS.

 Embracing the dark side?
 ------------------------